precice/tutorials/multiple-perpendicular-flaps/README.md

 summary: In this case, a fluid and two solids are coupled together using a fully-implicit multi-coupling scheme.
 ---

+{% include important.html content="We have not yet ported the documentation of the preCICE tutorials from the preCICE wiki to here.
+Please go to the [preCICE wiki](https://github.com/precice/precice/wiki#2-getting-started---tutorials)" %}

 ## Case Setup

 In the following tutorial we model a fluid flowing through a channel.
 Two solid, elastic flaps are fixed to the floor of this channel.
 The flaps oscillate due to the fluid pressure building up on its surface.
 In this case, a fluid and two solids are coupled together using a fully-implicit multi-coupling scheme.
-For a case showing fluid-structure interaction only (no multi-coupling), take a look at the [single perpendicular flap tutorial](tutorials-perpendicular-flap.html).
 The case setup is shown here:

 ![](images/setup_twoflaps.png)